FY21 Education Overview

 - $2.5 million for family liaisons who reflect the diversity and speak the languages of the school communities they serve, helping families navigate BPS processes like registration and connecting them to community resources for housing, food, and counseling

 - $4.6 million for instructional facilitators to support BPS educators, providing feedback, overseeing lesson planning, and imparting instructional strategies for getting the most out of curriculum materials

 - $2.8 million to add additional “special” classes in art, music, science, or physical education at select schools, to engage students’ minds and make time available for educator coaching and planning

 The FY21 budget makes other investments in quality that extend to the whole district.

 The COVID-19 crisis has underscored the extent to which technology has become an essential learning tool.
 In recognition of this fact, $4 million will fund the purchase of technology to enhance teaching and learning.
-BPS will also undertake a $2.5 million literacy initiative in grades K-8 to improve and standardize the curriculum, as well as $2.2 million in professional learning for teachers.
-BPS will also hire 25 additional custodians as an investment in building condition and cleanliness.
+BPS will also boost professional learning for teachers by $2.2 million and will hire 25 additional custodians as an investment in building condition and cleanliness.

 In addition to new investments, BPS will sustain and expand existing support for areas like special education and Universal Pre-K, where approximately 125 additional seats are expected to be added in FY21.